Tenacity; the quality or property of being tenacious.

 “Take the first step, no more, no less, and the next will be revealed.”

 ~ Ken Roberts

-Starting is always the hardest part.
-But once started, it’s easier to stay focused because I see progress.
+Starting is always the most challenging part.
+But once started, staying focused was easier because I saw progress.
 That drives me.
 What keeps me going is seeing a vision in my mind of the finished art.
-I paint until the finished painting is before me, always creating with the end in mind.
+So I paint until the finished painting is before me, always creating with the end in mind.

-Over the last decade or so I have directed my creative energies towards painting the figure.
+Over the last decade, I have directed my creative energies toward painting the figure.
 My art nude series on canvas and metal represent over 70 original paintings to date – most of them are epic in size and commitment.
 I wouldn’t have it any other way.
 Part of my process as an artist is about one-upping myself – always striving to do better.
 After all, I’m not in competition with anyone else.
-I just want to top myself by taking what I’ve learned forward into each new artwork.
+Instead, I want to top myself by putting what I’ve learned into each new artwork.

 Beaujolais – 53.5″ x 35.5″, original painting on metal © 2011

 “Talent is God given.
 Be humble.